Speed Networking Instructions

 Writing Center staff help undergraduate and graduate writers at any stage of the writing process—from choosing a topic to drafting and revising—for any writing project.
 We talk with students about writing goals, review writing, and have a conversation about what next steps writers might take.
 UW-Madison has one of the most comprehensive writing centers in the country, providing instruction to some 7,000 undergraduate and graduate students each year.

-Resources for Faculty, Staff & TA’s
+Additional resources for Faculty, Staff & TA’s

 - Helping Your Students to Use the Writing Center Effectively